Anthrozoology: Growth of the field

 In addition, in 2006, Animals & Society Institute (ASI) began hosting the Human-Animal Studies Fellowship, a six-week program in which pre- and post-doctoral scholars work on a HAS research project at a university under the guidance of host scholars and distance peer scholars.
-Beginning in 2011, ASI has partnered with Wesleyan Animal Studies, who will be hosting the fellowship in conjunction with ASI.
-There are also a handful of HAS conferences per year, including those organized by ISAZ and NILAS, and the Minding Animals conference, held in 2009 in Australia.
-Finally, there are more HAS courses being taught now than ever before.
+Beginning in 2011, ASI has partnered with Wesleyan Animal Studies, which will be hosting the fellowship in conjunction with ASI.
+There are also a handful of HAS conferences each year, including those organized by ISAZ and NILAS, as well as the Minding Animals conference, held in 2009 in Australia.
+Finally, more HAS courses are being taught now than ever before.
 The ASI website lists over 300 courses (primarily in North America, but also including Great Britain, New Zealand, Australia, Germany, and Poland) in 29 disciplines at over 200 colleges and universities, not including over 100 law school courses.

+Romania has also seen the development of Human–Animal Interaction (HAI) initiatives within higher education and community engagement.
+In 2013, a service-learning outreach program titled Day of Human–Animal Interaction (Romanian: Ziua Interacțiunii Om–Animal, ZIOA) was initiated at Babeș-Bolyai University in Cluj-Napoca by biologist and psychologist Alina S. Rusu.
+Originally developed as an extension of the undergraduate course Animal Psychology, the program aimed to promote responsible human–animal relationships and civic engagement among students while connecting academic institutions with local organizations involved in animal rescue, social veterinary medicine, and biodiversity conservation.
+The initiative later developed into a broader public outreach event organized in collaboration with the University of Agricultural Sciences and Veterinary Medicine in Cluj-Napoca and several non-governmental organizations, and has been cited as an example of service-learning practice in animal-related professions and anthrozoology.
+These initiatives contributed to the establishment in 2021 of the interdisciplinary master's program Ethology and Human–Animal Interaction, the first degree program in Romania dedicated to the field.